bradleymoore111/gift/README.md

 		Try using cookies, ie
 			document.cookie="username=John Smith; expires=Thu, 18 Dec 2013 12:00:00 UTC; path=/";
-		Will have to test this with the server, as local file:// doesn't store cookies
+		Will have to test this with the server, as local file:// doesn't store cookies Loading bar
+		Gonna have to be tested with putty on server, as file:// and local:// are way too fast to even see it
 	<!-- ...Animations? -->
 	<!-- Timer? -->
 	Most recent quote?